seacomoseo/inspiritsbar.de/content.en/single/_index.md

 accordion:
   title: A mobile event service delivers unforgettable moments for you.
-  content: ''
+  md: ''
   accordions:
   - title: Corporate Events
-    content: Refresh your employees at your company party with coffee, cocktails, or smoothies.
+    md: Refresh your employees at your company party with coffee, cocktails, or smoothies.
 Our mobile bar is the ideal place for networking and strengthening team spirit.
   - title: Product Presentation
-    content: Present your new product in a stylish setting.
+    md: Present your new product in a stylish setting.
 Our mobile bar with its diverse drink menu perfectly complements your presentation.
   - title: B2B Events
-    content: Promote networking at your B2B event.
+    md: Promote networking at your B2B event.
 Our mobile bar is the ideal meeting place for your business partners, over a cup of coffee or a refreshing cocktail.
   - title: Trade Show & Conference
-    content: Stand out at your trade show or conference and offer your visitors an unforgettable experience.
+    md: Stand out at your trade show or conference and offer your visitors an unforgettable experience.
 Our mobile bar with its diverse drink menu makes it possible.
   - title: Booth Party
-    content: Create a unique atmosphere at your booth.
+    md: Create a unique atmosphere at your booth.
   - title: Get-together
-    content: Make your networking event a success.
+    md: Make your networking event a success.
 Our mobile bar creates a relaxed atmosphere where new contacts can be made over a drink.
   - title: Wedding
-    content: Make your Wedding an unforgettable experience!
+    md: Make your Wedding an unforgettable experience!
 Our mobile bar creates unique cocktails, coffee for the bride, and refreshing smoothies for the guests.
   - title: Birthday
-    content: Celebrate your birthday to the fullest!
+    md: Celebrate your birthday to the fullest!
 With a selection of coffee, cocktails, and smoothies, your party will be the highlight.
   - title: Even more reasons to celebrate
-    content: In addition to the occasions mentioned, there are countless other reasons to celebrate.
+    md: In addition to the occasions mentioned, there are countless other reasons to celebrate.
 Whether it's a private anniversary, a company anniversary, or a special occasion – we are happy to support you in planning and implementing your individual event.

 gallery:
   title: Your event, our expertise